 asyncio.run(scrape_x_com_apify())

-Step 4.
-Run the code in your terminal
+4. Review the code

 Copy-paste the GPT-generated script in your code editor of choice.
 Here it is in Jupyter Notebook on VSCode: